roeldev/maelstrom/README.md

 > Note that gulp is directly passed to the maelstrom function wich is returned by `require('maelstrom')`.
 Without this, maelstrom will not work.

 ####Using a specific plugin/task
 When you only want to use a certain plugin and/or task, you'll have to add a little more code.
-First `require` both the gulp and maelstrom packages.
+First require both the gulp and maelstrom packages.
 Then pass gulp to maelstrom's initializer: `maelstrom.init(gulp)`.
-You are now ready to use all of the default maelstrom plugins with `maelstrom.pluginName()`, add tasks with `maelstrom.task()` and/or watch tasks with `maelstrom.watch()`.
+You are now ready to use all of the default maelstrom plugins with `maelstrom.pluginName()` (replace _pluginName_ with the name of the plugin you'd like to use), add tasks with `maelstrom.task()` and/or watch tasks with `maelstrom.watch()`.

 ```js
 var gulp      = require('gulp'),